36Kr Holdings Inc. (KRKR) is destined for greater heights as its last quarter sales were 7,830 K

 Technical Analysis of 36Kr Holdings Inc. (KRKR)

-During the past 100 days, 36Kr Holdings Inc.’s (KRKR) raw stochastic average was set at 57.46%, which indicates a significant increase from 22.55% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 111.73% in the past 14 days, which was lower than the 119.58% volatility it showed in the past 100 days.
+During the past 100 days, 36Kr Holdings Inc.’s (KRKR) raw stochastic average was set at 78.16%, which indicates a significant decrease from 80.65% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 120.35% in the past 14 days, which was higher than the 105.23% volatility it showed in the past 100 days.

 36Kr Holdings Inc. (NASDAQ: KRKR) Key Stats